 Common Stock Dividend Policy.
-During 2022, we paid cash dividends of \$0.30 per common share in the first quarter and \$0.31 per common share in the second quarter compared to \$0.2775 per common share in the first quarter and \$0.28 in the second quarter of 2021.
-On July 1, 2022, our Board approved a cash dividend of \$0.32 per common share that was paid on July 22, 2022.
+During 2022, we paid cash dividends of \$0.30 per common share in the first quarter, \$0.31 in the second quarter, and \$0.32 in the third quarter compared to \$0.2775 per common share in the first quarter and \$0.28 in the second quarter and \$0.285 in the third quarter of 2021.
+On October 1, 2022, our Board approved a cash dividend of \$0.33 per common share that was paid on October 21, 2022.
 The determination of future dividends on our common stock will depend on conditions existing at that time and approval of our Board.
 In addition, our ability to pay common stock dividends to our shareholders is subject to the restrictions set forth in Arkansas law, by our federal regulator, the relative powers, preferences and other rights of the holders of our Preferred Stock and by certain covenants contained in the indentures governing the trust preferred securities, the subordinated debentures and the 2.75% Notes.